 HMS 400 Integrative Seminar II: 2 credits

-HMS 300 should be completed at the end of a student’s junior year, and HMS 400 at the end of a student’s senior year.
-Students will design a practical service/internship plan in HMS 300, then reflect upon and integrate their service experience with their course of study in HMS 400 after that project is completed.
+HMS 300 should be completed at the end of a student’s junior year, and HMS 400 should be completed at the end of a student’s senior year.
+Students will design a service/internship plan in HMS 300, then reflect upon and integrate their service experience with their course of study in HMS 400 after that project is completed.
 The completion of a service/internship project is required to complete the capstone sequence.